mahanKarimi/Babystep-Giantstep/README.md

 The discrete logarithm of ``` 3 to base 5 in (Z*2017,*) is 1030, because 3 is congruent modulo to 5^1030 mod 2017. ```

-This is because we write the exponent as x = i*m + j
+This is because we write the exponent as x = i*m + j.
+With the algorithm BabyStepGiantStep we find out i and j.

 ## Unit Test